-Upland Junior High School is aware of the laws, policies, and procedures, which govern the conduct of visitors to the school campus.
-The school uses continuing efforts to minimize the number of campus entrances and exit points used daily.
-Access to school grounds is limited and supervised on a regular basis by individuals, such as the campus supervisor; staff familiar with the student body.
-Campus traffic, both pedestrian and vehicular, flows through areas that can be easily and naturally supervised.
+Hillside High School is aware of the laws, policies and procedures, which govern the conduct of visitors on campus.
+Hillside High School uses continuing efforts to minimize the number of campus entrance and exit points daily.
+Access to the school grounds is limited and supervised on a regular basis by individuals, such as the campus proctor; staff familiar with the student body.
+Campus traffic, both pedestrian and vehicular, flows through the areas that can be easily and naturally supervised.
 Delivery entrances used by vendors are also checked regularly.
-The campus has perimeter fencing.
+The campus has two gates one marked entrance and one marked exit which enclose the campus.

-District employees, including those assigned to Upland Junior High School, shall wear appropriate identification badges while on campus conducting business.
+District employees, including those assigned to Hillside High School part-time shall wear appropriate identification badges while on campus conducting business.
 All visitors to the campus must register immediately upon entering any school building or grounds when school is in session.
-The school has established a visible means of identification for visitors while on school premises (i.e. tag).
-Furthermore, the principal, a designee may direct an individual to leave school grounds if he/she has a reasonable basis for concluding that the person is committing an act that is likely to interfere with the peaceful conduct of school activities or that the person has entered the campus with the purpose of committing such an act.
+Hillside High School has established a visible means of identification for visitors while on campus.
+Furthermore, the principal or designee may direct an individual to leave school grounds if he/she has a reasonable basis for concluding that the person is committing an act that is likely to interfere with the peaceful conduct of school activities or that the person has entered the campus witht he purpose of committing such an act.
 The District is immediately contacted for individuals engaging in threatening conduct, including disturbing the peace.